-The SARA project team would like to thank the numerous property owners throughout the GSA basin that made this study possible.
+The project team would like to thank the numerous property owners throughout the Col/Lav basin that made this study possible.
+A special thanks to the Lavaca Navidad River Authority for providing access to multiple riparian sites.
 Stakeholders such as these allow for protection of natural resources that are important for people and natural systems.
 A sincere thank you goes out to TWDB for managing this contract and for their support and guidance during this accelerated process.
 We graciously thank all participants of the two expert panel workshops for their thought-provoking comments and valuable suggestions.
-Acknowledgments would not be complete without recognizing the resource agency scientists and GSA BBEST and BBASC members who provided time, guidance, and sharing of expertise both in front of and behind the scenes during this exciting project.
+Acknowledgments would not be complete without recognizing the resource agency scientists and Col/Lav BBEST and BBASC members who provided time, guidance, and sharing of expertise both in front of and behind the scenes during this exciting project.